 Water table is raised and water gets purified

 They can also play their part in succession.

 Once beaver leave their lodges ponds get occupied with aquatic plants and the whole place will reflect the appearance of meadow.
 The shrub will give sufficient shade for permitting the seedlings to prosper and after the growth of tress the entire region will turn into woodland.

 Dams which are built by beavers can also become a source of greater trouble because they have the capacity of slowing down water flow in stream and can also contribute towards buildup of silt.
 In the low lying areas flooding also results so you better be careful and must take into consideration all these points.

 Beaver is known as one of the largest North America rodents and normally its structure shows that it has been built for water.
 Adults can reach up to four feet in height and their weight is near 60 pounds.
 Hands and legs of beaver are webbed and tail is almost hairless.
 While gnawing trees tail plays a strong part in balancing.
 Towards back of the animal there is dark brown colored fur and towards its sides light colored fur us present.
 Beaver is known to be a water proof animal and there is a thicker layer of fat present under the region of skin and it keeps the animal warm.
 There are longer and sharper incisors present towards the anterior side of the mouth of animal and these teeth continue to show growth throughout the life of animal.

-Go back to the How to Get Rid of Pests page or email us if you have any other questions about About Beaver: Appearance, biology, life cycle, habitat, diet, behavior
+Go back to the How to Get Rid of Beavers page or email us if you have any other questions about North American Beaver Biology Information

 We are the Pest Education Network, a non-profit organization that focuses on wildlife and pest removal education.
 Our approach utilizes Integrated Pest Management, a strategy advocating prevention and humane methods.